CyberPatriot teams consist of the following team members:

 Mentors may be chosen by a Coach to assist in training his or her CyberPatriot team(s).
 Teams are

-Team Assistants are adults who provide non-technical support and encouragement to the team, such as assisting with set-up, snacks, and transportation.
+Team Assistants are adult volunteers who provide non-technical support and encouragement to the team, such as assisting with scheduling, set-up, snacks, and transportation.
 Team Assistants are required to register on the CyberPatriot website and pass a background check, as they will be working with minors.
 CyberPatriot teams are permitted to have multiple Team Assistants, and Team Assistants are welcome to volunteer with multiple teams.
 After passing the background check, Team

 Assistants can then be linked to the appropriate team(s) through the CyberPatriot Volunteer Portal.